julkaswieta/pipeline-tutorial/wpf.md

 GitHub Actions is a powerful CI/CD solution integrated into GitHub repositories.
 It allows developers to create workflows that run when certain events occur within a repository.
 A workflow is GitHub's name for a pipeline.
-For example, you can have a workflow that runs anytime new code is pushed to the master branch and checks whether the code builds and runs correctly.
+For example, you can have a workflow that runs anytime new code is pushed to the main branch and checks whether the code builds and runs correctly.

 GitHub Actions can be used for free by anyone as long as the project is open-source.
 That means that the repository that hosts your code must be **public**.
 Otherwise, every workflow run incurs